Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

       * This is the first part of the quiz the user will see when visiting and is designed to allow the user to immediately get started with playing the quiz.
       * In the middle of the website the player will see the quiz application complimented by a beautiful space background.
-      * Within the quiz application, the user will be greeted and then asked to submit a name and then click next to be directed to select a difficulty.<br /><br />
+      * Within the quiz application, the user will be greeted and then asked to submit a name and then click next to be directed to select a difficulty.
+      * If the user inputs a name that doesn't meet validation, the user will be given feedback on how to fill the name input correctly<br /><br />

 <details><summary><b>Desktop Home/Landing Page Image</b></summary>